thesadru/disnake/docs/ext/commands/cogs.rst

 - :meth:`.Cog.bot_message_command_check`
 - :meth:`.Cog.bot_message_command_check_once`

-You can visit the reference to get more detail.
+Yo can visit the reference to get more detail.

 .. _ext_commands_cogs_meta_options:

 Meta Options
 --------------

-At the heart of a cog resides a metaclass, :class:`.commands.CogMeta`, which can take various options to customise some of the behaviour.
+At the heart of a cog resides a metaclass, :class:`.commands.CogMeta`, which can take varios options to customise some of the behavior.
 To do this, we pass keyword arguments to the class definition line.
 For example, to change the cog name we can pass the ``name`` keyword argument as follows:

 .. code-block:: python3

     class MyCog(commands.Cog, name='My Cog'):
         pass

-To see more options that you can set, see the documentation of :class:`.commands.CogMeta`.
+To see more options that yo can set, see the documentation of :class:`.commands.CogMeta`.

 Inspection
 ------------